Staying safe online

 Friends Against Scams

 A National Trading Standards Scams Team initiative, which aims to protect and prevent people from becoming victims of scams by empowering people to take a stand against scams.
-They offer free scam prevention online training. and provide a downloadable leaflet on how to avoid coronavirus scams.
+They offer free scam prevention online training

 Action Fraud